What is Sales Intelligence?

 Benefits of Sales Intelligence

 Sales intelligence has been an integral part of digital sales transformation and has the potential to revolutionize the way sales teams operate.
-Close to 65% of organizations use sales intelligence software to access customer data and insights to improve sales performance.
+Worldwide, more than 78% of companies use some form of sales intelligence software to access customer data and insights to improve sales performance.

 By providing a unified view of the customer’s organization, sales intelligence allows sales teams to understand the customer’s needs better and develop tailored solutions that meet those needs.
 With the right data and analytics, sales intelligence can help organizations increase their revenues by better targeting the right prospects and increasing the closed won rate on deals.